Rama – Dr. Frederick Lenz

-His second immersion in Samadhi took place at age 18 on a San Diego mountain top.
-Soon afterwards, while visiting Nepal, he was initiated into Buddhism by a Tibetan Buddhist teacher, Master Fwap.
-Master Fwap predicted that Rama would regain his past life enlightenment by age 30 and revive a lost lineage of ancient knowledge – predictions that seemed impossible at the time but in fact, came to fruition.
+His second immersion in samadhi took place at age 18 on a San Diego mountaintop.
+Soon after (as he later described to a small group of students), while visiting Nepal, he encountered a Tibetan Buddhist teacher who predicted that Rama would regain his past life enlightenment and revive a lost lineage of ancient knowledge – predictions that seemed impossible at the time but in fact, came to fruition.

 In his college years, Rama attended the University of Connecticut where he was inducted as a member of Phi Beta Kappa and graduated Magna Cum Laude.
 After winning a highly competitive State of New York Graduate Council Fellowship, he received his MA and Ph.D. in English Literature from the State University of New York at Stony Brook.

 Throughout his twenties, when he meditated, Rama went into the deep, absorbed state of consciousness known in Sanskrit as samadhi.
-After meditating, his awareness would return to a state of duality.
-At the age of 30, after years of profound meditations and teaching others to meditate, Rama cycled into a new state – nirvikalpa Samadhi – where the state of Samadhi is always in the mind and there is no duality.
-He was now fully enlightened.
+At the age of 30, after years of profound meditations and teaching others to meditate, Rama cycled into a new state – Sahaja Nirvikalpa Samadhi – where the state of Samadhi is always in the mind and there is no duality.
+He was now Enlightened.

 Rama’s awareness was so powerful that those sitting in meditation with him were transported into deep, light-filled silence.
 As his meditations continued to progress toward higher, more advanced states, the golden light he naturally emitted became more and more palpable.

-Throughout his 20s, Rama had studied with an Indian teacher but as his own meditation experiences deepened and his past life enlightenment returned, Rama saw that it was time to start his own teaching program.
+Throughout his 20s, Rama had studied with an Indian teacher but as his own meditative experiences deepened and his past life enlightenment returned, Rama saw that it was time to start his own teaching program.
 He formed his first teaching organization in 1981 and called it Lakshmi, after the Indian goddess of beauty and abundance.
-Soon, as his abilities -- to communicate and transmit the essential teachings of enlightened Buddhist mind and fill entire auditoriums with the golden light of the superconscious -- became known, thousands of people in San Diego, Los Angeles, San Francisco, Phoenix, Boston, Chicago and New York began to attend his lectures; many hundreds applied to become his students.
+Soon, as his abilities — to communicate and transmit the essential teachings of enlightened Buddhist mind and fill entire auditoriums with the golden light of the superconscious — became known, thousands of people in San Diego, Los Angeles, San Francisco, Phoenix, Boston, Chicago, and New York began to attend his lectures; many hundreds applied to become his students.

 Rama ran his student program like a college graduate program.
 All of his students lived in their own homes and managed their own lives.
-Rama believed that with a strong meditative practice, his students could live and work in the world, advance their lives, aide others and achieve spiritual and material success.
+Rama believed that with a strong meditative practice, his students could live and work in the world, practice mindfulness, advance their lives, aid others, and achieve spiritual and material success.

 Rama’s goal was to find his past life students and bring them to enlightenment.
 He constantly sought practical, Western means to help his students to transform and grow.
-He was a feminist and strong advocate of the power of women.
-He was an advocate of computer science starting in 1981, a time when a PC weighed about 50 pounds and had 200 MG of memory.
+He was a feminist and a strong advocate of the power of women.
+He was an advocate of computer science starting in 1981, a time when a PC weighed about 50 pounds and had 16 kb of memory.
 He selected computer science because the profession provided training for the mind, and a strong mind is necessary for a strong meditation practice.
-He taught his students and the public countless ways to lead a successful spiritual and material life in an overcrowded and psychically polluted planet.
+He taught his students and members of the public countless ways to lead a successful spiritual and material life in an overcrowded and psychically polluted world.

 From 1981 and for the next 17 years, Rama’s ability to communicate and transmit the essential teachings of Tantric Buddhism became one of his hallmarks.
 He made advanced topics easy to understand.
 While he spoke extemporaneously and at length on many topics, sometimes just one or two words to a student would keep the student transforming for months.
 To encounter a fully awakened American Buddhist teacher was an extraordinary experience.

-Rama was tall at 6’3”, had curly hair and lucid, shining hazel green eyes.
-He was extremely polite and treated all whom he encountered with respect, gentleness and courtesy.
-He was disarming with his humble and down to earth manner, yet he was hip, had a wicked sense of humor, and kept abreast of important matters happening around the planet.
+Rama was tall at 6’3”, had curly hair, and lucid, shining hazel green eyes.
+He was extremely polite and treated all whom he encountered with respect, gentleness, and courtesy.
+He was disarming with his humble and down-to-earth manner, yet he was hip, had a terrific sense of humor, and kept abreast of important matters happening around the planet.

 Rama attracted seekers who had commitment and fortitude.
-The people who studied with him tended to be rebels – strong, intelligent and self reliant people who wanted an uncommonly fine physical and spiritual life.
-Through practicing meditation and mindfulness, his students became spiritual warriors who worked very hard to apply the teachings, in their own ways and with their own unique approaches, to their careers, their practice, their relationships.
+The people who studied with him tended to be rebels – strong, intelligent, and self-reliant people who wanted an uncommonly fine physical and spiritual life.
+Through practicing meditation and mindfulness, his students became spiritual warriors who worked very hard to apply the teachings, in their own ways and with their own unique approaches, to their careers, their practice, and their relationships.